 Opening banking applications for TPPs comes with risks that need to be considered.
 Fraud prevention should be a top priority for all parties.
 Frederik Mennes, head of OneSpan's Security Competence Center, categorizes these risks into three types.

-- First, financial institutions open up their systems and share financial data with TPPs.
+1. First, financial institutions open up their systems and share financial data with TPPs.
 Therefore, the financial institution is obliged to make sure that it works only with reliable thermal power plants.
-They cannot allow malicious or unauthorized TPP to access their data.
+They cannot allow malicious or unauthorized TPP to access financial data.

 PSD2 and related Technical Regulatory Standards (RTS) require fraud monitoring and Strong Customer Authentication (SCA) for most online payments, including those made through the open banking API.
 The SCA must apply to access payment account information and each payment initiation, including transactions through Open banking, unless an exception applies under the RTS.
 Exceptions are not mandatory, but banks can take advantage of them if they decide to do so.